cn246-ansible/ansible-playbook-template/README.md

 This skips installing `ansible-lint`, `yamllint` and other development dependencies, resulting in a faster, smaller installation.

-Use production mode in CI/CD pipelines or when deploying to servers where only playbook execution is needed.
+Use production mode in CI/CD pipelines or on control hosts where only playbook execution is required.

 ## Using Git worktrees